Sainsbury's: Origin and growth (1869–1955)

-Sainsbury's was established as a partnership in 1869, when John James Sainsbury and his wife Mary Ann opened a shop at 173 Drury Lane in Covent Garden, London.
+Sainsbury's was established as a partnership in 1869, when John James Sainsbury (1844–1928) and his wife Mary Ann (1849–1927) opened a shop at 173 Drury Lane in Covent Garden, London.
 Sainsbury started as a retailer of fresh foods and later expanded into packaged groceries such as tea and sugar.
 His trading philosophy, as stated on a sign outside his first shop was: "Quality perfect, prices lower".

-Shops started to look similar, so a high cast-iron 'J. SAINSBURY' sign featured on every London shop so that it could be recognised from a distance, and round-the-back deliveries started to add extra convenience and not upset rivals due to Sainsbury's popularity.
+Shops started to look similar, so a high cast-iron 'J. SAINSBURY' sign featured on every London shop so that it could be recognised from a distance, and deliveries of supplies were made round-the-back of the shop.

 In 1922, J Sainsbury was incorporated as the private company 'J. Sainsbury Limited'.

 Groceries were introduced in 1903, when John James purchased a grocer's branch at 12 Kingsland High Street, Dalston.
 Every shop offered home delivery, as there were fewer cars in those days.
 Sites were carefully chosen, with a central position in a parade selected in preference to a corner shop.
 This allowed a larger display of products, which could be kept cooler in summer, which was important as there was no refrigeration.

-By the time John James Sainsbury died in 1928, there were over 128 shops.
+By the time John James Sainsbury died in 1928, there were more than 128 shops.
 He was replaced by his eldest son, John Benjamin Sainsbury, who had gone into partnership with his father in 1915.

 During the 1930s and 1940s, the company continued to refine its product offerings and maintain its leadership in terms of shop design, convenience, and cleanliness.
 The company acquired the Midlands-based Thoroughgood chain in 1936.

 The founder's grandsons Alan Sainsbury (later Lord Sainsbury) and Sir Robert Sainsbury became joint managing directors in 1938, after their father, John Benjamin Sainsbury, had a minor heart attack.

 In the Second World War, many of the men who worked for Sainsbury's were called to perform National Service and were replaced by women.
-The war was a difficult time for Sainsbury's, as most of its shops were trading in the London area and were bombed or damaged.
+The war was a difficult time for Sainsbury's, as most of its shops were trading in the London area and many were bombed or damaged.
 Turnover fell to half the prewar level.
 Food was rationed, and one particular shop in East Grinstead was so badly damaged on Friday 9 July 1943 that it had to move to the local church, temporarily, while a new one was built.
 This shop was not completed until 1951.